-It is the conclusion of this report that the overall quality and longevity of the amenity contribution provided for by the trees and groups of trees within and adjacent to the site will not be adversely affected as a result of the planning appeal consenting the proposed development.
-It is considered that all issues raised in this report, or beyond the scope of it have been dealt with by the planning conditions.
+It is the conclusion of this report that the overall quality and longevity of the amenity contribution provided for by the trees and groups of trees within and adjacent to the site will not be adversely affected as a result of the local planning authority consenting to the proposed development.
+It is considered that any issues raised in this report, or beyond the scope of it can be dealt with by planning conditions.

-General Information
+3. General Information